ibexa/documentation-developer/docs/guide/site_factory.md

 To be able to see your site online you need to define a domain for it.

-!!! warning "Define domain for production environment"
+!!! caution "Define domain for production environment"

     This steps are for `dev` environment only.
-    If you want to define domains in production you will need to configure Apache or Nginx by yourself.
+    If you want to define domains in production environment, you will need to configure Apache or Nginx by yourself.

 In `.env` file change line 2 to: `COMPOSE_FILE=doc/docker/base-dev.yml:doc/docker/multihost.yml`